The VOXEL-MAN 3D Navigators are a family of interactive atlases of anatomy and radiology for Windows PCs. The following 3D Navigators were published:

 Until well into the 2000s, interactive visualization of medical 3D models was only possible on high end workstations.
 This applied in particular to high resolution voxel models, such as those derived from the Visible Human.

 To overcome these limitations, a new paradigm based on pre-calculated interactive scenes of the model was developed.
 As the base technology, the QuickTime VR format was chosen.
-In comparison to a linear film, a two-dimensional matrix of images is available, so that the scene can be created and explored with two degrees of freedom.
-As an essential innovation, it was extended by a pixelwise link to an anatomical knowledge base, which can be queried in the image context by simply clicking on it.
+In contrast to a linear film, a two-dimensional matrix of images is available, so that the scene can be created and explored with two degrees of freedom.

 To create a scene, the two degrees of freedom can be freely chosen, for example

-- Rotation of the model around 2 axes
+- Rotation of the model around two axes

-- Rotation around 1 axis, combined with a stepwise removal of anatomical layers
+- Rotation around one axis, combined with a stepwise removal of anatomical layers

-A user can explore a scene largely with the functionality of a full visualization system, but in real time and without its complexity on any standard PC.
+A user can explore a scene largely with the functionality of a full visualization system, but in real time and with a simlified handling.